paragkatkar/katacoda-scenarios-1/using-istanbul-nyc/step3.md

 # Reviewing the Pinger Tests

-UNDER CONSTRUCTION
+Now let's review the unit tests that will be executed.

-Let's go to the `test` directory to take a look at the tests.
+**Test 1:** Go to the `test` directory to take a look at the tests.

 `cd /root/pinger/app/test`{{execute}}

-Take a look at the `http-tests`.
+You'll see there is only one test file in force, `http-tests.js`.

+**Test 1:** Examine the tests in the file, `http-tests.js`.

 `cat http-tests.js`{{execute}}